4human HRM | User research, UI/UX design, implementation, user testing

 Design process

-I started with customer workshops to understand their needs around managing work processes and skill requirements.
-The larger goal was to create a system where companies could define which skills were needed for specific work processes, then connect those requirements to their employees.
-The skill matrix redesign was a key part of this process.
-It needed to clearly show whether the company had the right people with the necessary skills.
+I started by running customer workshops to understand how teams actually manage work processes and think about skill requirements in their daily work.
+The aim was to create a solution where companies could clearly define which skills were needed for specific processes and connect those requirements to their employees.
+The redesign of the skill matrix became a core focus, as it needed to quickly show whether the organization truly had the right skills in place.

-In the next step, I worked together with Product owner to create user flows to map out how users would set up processes, assign skill requirements, link them to employees, and interpret the matrix results.
-We worked on verifiyng these flows together with the customer to ensure they aligned with business goals.
-Once the flows and overall approach were approved, I moved on to high-fidelity prototypes and redesigned the existing matrix functionality to support these new features.
+Next, I worked closely with the Product Owner to shape user flows that reflected how users would set up processes, assign skill requirements, link them to employees, and make sense of the matrix results.
+We reviewed and refined these flows together with customers to ensure they matched real workflows and supported business goals.
+Once the direction was clear and agreed on, I translated the concepts into high-fidelity prototypes and redesigned the existing matrix to support the new functionality.

 Selected visuals